 Now that the decision has been made to use this driver, it is time to setup the firmware and start building an application.
-For an example, a complete application, referenced in the appendixes for both the PIC16 and PIC18 families, is built with the LIN driver.
+For example, a complete application provided in Appendix C, is built together with the LIN driver.
+The code provided is a simple, yet functional application, demonstrating control over a motor driven mirror.

-Here are the basic steps required to set up your project:
+Here are the basic steps required to setup your project:

-Setup a project in MPLAB® IDE.
-Make sure you have the important driver files included in your project:
+- Setup a project in MPLAB[®] IDE.
+Make sure you have the important driver files included in your project: serial.asm, lin.asm, and linevent.asm. - Include a main entry point in your project, main.asm.

-'''

-serial.asm, lin.asm, and linevent.asm.

-'''

-- Include a main entry point in your project: main.asm.
 Edit this file as required for the application.
-Make sure that the interrupt is setup correctly and initialize the driver.
-Also ensure any external symbols are included. - Edit linevent.asm to respond to the appropriate IDs.
-This could be a table or some simple compare logic.
+Be certain that the interrupt is setup correctly.
+In addition, initialize the driver and ensure any external symbols are included. - Edit linevent.asm to respond to the appropriate IDs.
+This could be a table or simple compare logic.
 Be certain to include any externally defined symbols. - 4.
 Add any additional application related modules.
-The example uses idxx.asm for application related functions related to specific IDs. - Edit the lin.def file to set up the compile time definitions of the driver.
+The example uses idxx.asm for application related functions connected to specific IDs. - 5.
+Edit the lin.def file to setup the compile time definitions of the driver.
 The definitions determine how the driver functions.

-The Project
+Project Setup

 The first step is to setup the project.
-Figure 3 shows an example of what the MPLAB project setup should look like.
+Figure 3 shows an example of what the project setup should look like.
 The following files are required for the LIN driver to operate:

-- lin.lkr Linker script file
+- lin.lkr linker script file

-- main.asm Main entry point into the program
+- main.asm the main entry point into the program

-- serial.asm Serial communications engine
+- serial.asm the serial communications engine

-- lin.asm LIN driver
+- lin.asm the LIN driver

 - linevent.asm LIN event handling table

 Any additional files are defined by the system designer for the specific application.
-For example, Figure 3 shows these files labeled as ${\tt idxx.asm}$ , where ${\tt xx}$ represents the LIN ID number.
-This is simply a programming style that separates ID handling into individual objects thus making the project format easier to understand.
+For example, Figure 3 shows these files labeled as idxx.asm, where xx represents the LIN ID number.
+This is simply a programming style that separates ID handling into individual objects, thus, making the project format easier to understand.
 Other objects could be added and executed through the main module, main.asm, and the event handler.